EBGU/Selfee/README.md

-# Seed
+# Selfee

-Self-supervised Extracting Discriminative features for animal behavior analysis
+Self-supervised Features Extraction for animal behavior discrimination

-This is the offical implementation of Seed.
+This is the offical implementation of Selfee.

-Seed is inspired by and modified from SimSiam and CLD:
+Selee is inspired by and modified from SimSiam and CLD:

 https://github.com/facebookresearch/simsiam